MichaelsPlayground/TalkToYourDESFireCard/manual_talk_to_yoir_desfire_ev3_card.md

 Most of the functionality described in this document is available within the DESFire EVx family and the app should work properly with these tags as well.
 As I do not have DESFire EV1 or EV2 tags available I could not test the functionality and the answer is *I don't know.*.

+## Which key and authentication does this app use ?

+The sample application is based on **AES-128 keys**.
+As authentications methods the (old) **authenticateLegacy** method is available for unlocking read and write operations on files with communication mode "Plain".
+For files with communication modes "MACed" and "Full" enciphered the **AuthenticateEV2First** method is used.
+This app is NOT using any "Leakage Resilient Primitive" (LRP) methods.

 ## How do we start with a DESFire EV3 tag.